GiorgiKobakhia/Research/tmux.md

 ## Investigation

 I investigated the cause of the hang using `GDB`.
 Let's follow this long and boring path our input takes and see where it finally ends up.
+I will also mention where the `heap-buffer-overflow` happens.

 We can see that `cmd_display_message_exec` calls `format_expand_time` and passes it the template, which corresponds to the argument provided to `display-message`.
 Subsequently, `format_expand_time` calls `format_expand1` to handle the expansion process.